 - U.S. Green Building Council / LEED – Collaborate with the USGBC to provide demonstration sites and continuing education credits through workshops

-- Wanderfoot Eco-Design Tours – Provide a demonstration site for Wanderfoot design tours and continuing education workshops
+- Ecological Design & Lifestyle Tours – Provide a demonstration site for ecological design and lifestyle tours and continuing education workshops

 - Permaculture & Sustainability Hub – Provide a space for local groups focused on sustainability and permaculture to meet and participate in projects

 - Pachamama Alliance – Promote, support and provide Awakening the Dreamer and Generation Waking Up Symposiums to the surrounding community